TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::04 - Overview of Carbohydrate Metabolism

 - Basolateral exit into the bloodstream: via GLUT2 and GLUT1

-- Driving force: Na⁺/K⁺-ATPase maintains the electrochemical gradient required for SGLT activity
+- Driving force: Na⁺/K⁺-ATPase maintains the electrochemical gradient for SGLT activity

 Renal Threshold for Glucose (RTG)